shengjieyi/learngit/readme.txt

 git is free software.
 git has a mutable indec caled stage. git tracks changes.
-Creating a new branch is quick and simple.
+Creating a new branch is quick.